Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-models-dtos.md

    - `OrderItemCreateDto`: For creating order items within an order
    - `OrderStatusUpdateDto`: For updating the status of an order

-## Benefits of Using DTOs

-Using DTOs provides several benefits:

-1. **Separation of concerns**: DTOs decouple your API contract from your database schema
-2. **Security**: You can exclude sensitive data from being sent to clients
-3. **Flexibility**: You can shape the data differently for different endpoints
-4. **Validation**: You can apply specific validation rules for API requests
-5. **Evolution**: You can evolve your API independently from your database schema

 ## Summary

 In this chapter, we've defined all the database models and DTOs needed for our TinyTreats bakery management system: